 Rides may also be themed, or focused on specific topics.
 Rides may be focused around a protest.
 Some rides may be directed toward those in marginalized communities to foster a greater sense of safety and belonging toward those in those communities.
 Please be respectful and mindful if an event is described as such to ensure attendees feel comfortable, and do not attend if your attendance is contrary to the purpose of the ride or would cause challenges or a disruption.

 All rides are the sole responsibility of the ride organizer and any related questions or concerns should be directed to them.
 It is up to ride or event organizers / leaders to manage attendees and communicate to those that are not allowed on the rides.
 Ultimately PDX Bikes 365 is simply a communication and scheduling tool, and is not responsible for or liable for any aspect of the rides or actions of the ride organizers or attendees, but will make every effort to prevent those that cause issues or break the rules from using this platform.
 For all concerns or to report abuse, please e-mail This page covers basic conduct rules expected to be followed for rides that utilize this calendar.
 Rides or events that intentionally break, or repeatedly fail to enforce these expectations are subject to removal from this platform.
 Riders or participants that break these rules may be dropped from rides and excluded from future events.
 Please report any concerns to safe@pdxbikes365.com.
+Please note that PDX Rides 365 holds all information in confidence, and does not work with, and does not assist law enforcement.